adamskel78/SHAX_group_project/README.md

 - Symptoms: According to WHO, 5 are major symptoms of COVID-19 (Fever, Tiredness, Difficulty in breathing, Dry cough, and sore throat)
 - Experience any other symptoms: Pains, Nasal Congestion, Runny Nose, Diarrhea and Other.
 - Severity: The level of severity (Mild, Moderate, Severe)
-- Contact: Has the person been exposed to a COVID-19 Patient
+- Contact: Has the person been exposed to a COVID-19 Patient"

-There are 316,800 data point.
+There are 316,800 rows in this dataset.

 # Question
 We hope to answer